micuat/CodingChallenges-Alt/README.md

     * `class` to `function`
     * `for of` to `for in`
 1. XOR:
-    * library uses ES6 so has to be replaced for p5
+    * nn library replaced by synaptic as nn uses ES6

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version